The GCS Associate Programme

 The associate programme is intended for qualified counsellors and psychotherapists who wish to develop a range of skills and capacities that are important in moving towards independent practice or working in an organisation.
 Applicants should have achieved, or be about to achieve, a diploma-level qualification and be committed to developing their psychodynamic practice.

 The programme runs for one calendar year and comprises a supervised counselling placement with our adult open-ended counselling service alongside our programme of taught workshops.
-It is usual to begin the programme in September, but we will consider applications in January.

 Eligibility and Benefits